detmir/recycli/README.md

 ## Sealed classes as states

 Its common to use sealed classes as UI states.
-You can create sealed class items and bind it easily.
+You can create sealed class state items and bind it easily.

 Create sealed class:

 ```java
 @RecyclerItemState
 sealed class ProjectItem : RecyclerItem {